auhurbaan/SCProject1/README.md

 SSH into the control node and follow the steps below:
 - Copy the _____ file to _____.
-- Update the _____ file to include...
+- Update the hosts file to include the IP addresses of the VMs you wish to install Beats on, as shown above.
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to http://[Your ELK IP]:5601/app/kibana#/home to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._